 Configuring, testing, and troubleshooting Adobe HDS streaming

 Wowza Streaming Engine streams adaptive bitrate live and VOD H.264, AAC, and MP3 content to iOS-based devices, QuickTime player, Safari browser, and some brands of set-top boxes and smart TVs using the Apple HLS protocol.
 Wowza Streaming Engine performs all media chunking and packaging necessary to deliver a stream using this HTTP-based protocol.
-Wowza Streaming Engine populates the packaged playlist file with metadata that describes each of the available streams in an adaptive bitrate presentation.
+Wowza Streaming Engine populates the packaged playlist file with metadata that describes each of the available streams in adaptive bitrate delivery.
 This enables iOS-based players to intelligently select the appropriate streams based on hardware device capabilities.

 About Apple HLS support in Wowza Streaming Engine